samiyonas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-a script that list environment
-5-a script that lists local and environment variables and functions 6-create a script that creates new local variable
+5-a script that lists local and environment variables and functions 6-create a script that creates new local variable 7-create a script that creates a new global variable